dfki-ric-underactuated-lab/dfki-quad/README.md

 * In order to synchronize the rest of the software stack the simulator publishes the simulation time on the `\clock` topic (following the ROS 2 convention).
 **To synchronize other nodes, instead of following the computer time (in ROS also known as wall time), they have to listen to this clock topic.**
 This can be archived by setting the `use_sim_time` parameter to `True` when launching the respective node.
-This parameter is automatically set to `True` when launching with the `sim` parameter and to `False` when running with the `real` parameter, but can be overwritten by specifying.
+**This parameter is automatically set to correctly when using the provided launch files.**

     > **Note on developing nodes that use a timer or follow a clock:** \
     Depending on the `use_sim_time` the call node->get_clock() will return a clock that follows the system's time (wall time)  or the `/clock` topic.